 CRUDE OIL & GOLD TALKING POINTS:

-- Gold prices precariously cling to trend support, but for how long?
+- Gold prices desperately cling to chart support but trend remains bearish

 See our quarterly crude oil price forecast to learn what will drive the trend through mid-year !

 GOLD TECHNICAL ANALYSIS

 Gold prices remain wedged between falling channel resistance (1299.66) and the bottom layer of rising trend support set form December 2016 (1292.74).
 A break below support opens the door for a test of the 1260.80-66.44 area .
 Alternatively, a push above resistance initially targets the outer layer of the trend boundary, now at 1310.54, followed by a former support level at 1323.60.

 Crude oil prices paused to digest losses at rising trend support set form June 2017.
 A daily close below this barrier, now at 64.55, initially opens the door for a test of the April 6 low 61.84.
 Alternatively, a recovery above resistance in the 66.22-67.36 area clears the way for a retest 68.64-69.53 congestion region.

 - Learn what other traders' gold buy/sell decisions say about the price trend

 - Having trouble with your strategy?
 Here's the #1 mistake that traders make